-- Income from examination fees, seminars and magazine publications is recognized on accrual basis. - Income from subscription is recognized on receipt of subscription on a prudence basis and donation is recognized on receipt basis. - Interest on PLS Saving account is recognized on time proportion basis taking into account applicable rate of return. - Rental income from property is recognized in revenue and expenditure account on a straight line basis over the term of the lease.
+- Income from examination fees is recognised in the period in which examination is conducted. - Income from seminars and magazine publications is recognized on accrual basis. - Income from subscription is recognized on receipt of subscription on a prudence basis and donation is recognized on receipt basis. - Profit on investments is accrued on the basis of effective yield on respective investments. - Interest on PLS Saving account is recognized on accrual basis taking into account applicable rate of return. - Rental income from property is recognized in revenue and expenditure account on a straight line basis over the term of the lease.
 Lease incentives granted are recognized as an integral part of total rental income, over the term of the lease.
 It also include the value received on account of utilization of facilities.